Universite-Gustave-Eiffel/geodev-logicout/README.md

 ...
 The dependencies of the project are on the file requirements.txt/yml

 ## Prepare the data
-Run once the file prep_data.py to create two CSVs containing all the data necessary to run the algorithm to find the mutualisations
+Run once the file prep_data.py to create two CSVs containing all the data necessary to run the algorithm to find the mutualisations (those files will be stored at  /data/raw/).

-Those  files will be stored at  /data/raw/
+This script will take as input the files .csv from logicout's database and make spatial and attributaires joins between tables to filter the data by entry, user and localization.

 For the purpose of this study we will only use the file _simulations_reel_gdf.csv , that contains the selected data of 1096 simulations made in the Logicout application.

 # Licence